Jolpango/symmetrical-happiness/README.md

     sys - Used to get arguments passed from user. os - Used to create directories.
     unittest - Used to test functionality of linter rules.

+## Tests
+Every linter rule is unit tested.
+To run the test, run the file test.py All tests are located in the tests folder

+    python3 test.py